How Companies Use Social Media for Customer Service in 2021

 In general, you should be:

 Facebook offers a variety of ways for customers to get in touch with your brand.
 You should be checking Messenger, comments, and mentions to make sure nothing goes unanswered.
-Additionally on Facebook you should:
+Additionally when using Facebook for customer service, you should:

 Instagram is quickly transforming into a shopping destination, so it’s a clear choice for customer service.
 Here’s how to rock it:

 Because of Twitter’s limited characters, it can be tough to solve a problem in one reply.
 But just because your responses are limited doesn’t mean you can’t deliver great service.
-Here are some tips for Tweeting back:
+Here are some tips for using Twitter for customer service:

 Many of these golden rules apply across other popular social media platforms.
 However, it’s essential to understand the nuances of each audience—TikTokers and Redditors look very different.